 - The Modern Warehouse: As each channel has its own requirements in terms of service, order type, and order size; the ability to meet the demands for speed of delivery, improved productivity, and changing product picking profiles is largely a function of MHE and WMS capabilities.
 Understanding the correct equipment and functionality is a complex issue that will have to be solved.

-Tompkins International: Whether it is in your existing network or ours, execution from design through implementation, as well as maintenance requires proven experience.
+Tompkins Solutions: Whether it is in your existing network or ours, execution from design through implementation, as well as maintenance requires proven experience.
 We deliver innovative and cost-effective solutions that meet the capabilities required today and the flexibility to adapt to the needs of tomorrow.